 The survey asked about non-chemical mite treatments and also about the use of chemicals for mite control.
-A total of 97 answered this question with the remainder electing to FAST TRACK - those responding had 31.5% loss while those not providing management information had a 50% loss.
-Ten individuals (14%), eight fewer individuals than last year, said they did not employ a non-chemical mite control and a single individual (1%) did not use a chemical control.
-Those 10 individuals who did not use a non-chemical treatment reported a 36% winter loss, while those two who did not use a chemical control lost one of 4 colonies. (the 33 individuals not providing information had a 45% loss level.
+A total of 97 answered this question with the remainder electing to FAST TRACK.
+Lewis County responses were provided by 8 individuals.
+Those responding statewide had 31.5% loss while those not providing management information had a 50% loss.
+Statewide, ten individuals (14%), eight fewer individuals than last year, said they did not employ a non-chemical mite control, and a single individual (1%) did not use a chemical control.
+Those 10 individuals statewide who did not use a non-chemical treatment reported a 36% winter loss, while those two who did not use a chemical control lost one of 4 colonies.
+The 33 individuals not providing information had a 45% loss level.
 The individual options chosen for non-chemical and chemical control are discussed below.

-Non-Chemical Mite Control: Of nine non-chemical alternatives offered on the survey (+ other category), 185 selections were indicated 1.9/person (last year 2.2/individual).
+Non-Chemical Mite Control: Of nine non-chemical alternatives offered on the survey (+ other category), 185 selections were indicated statewide, 1.9/person (last year 2.2/individual).
 Twenty-eight individuals used one method and had a 36% loss, thirty-two used two (32% loss level), nineteen used three (30% loss) and 9 used four (34.5% loss).

-Use of screened bottom board was listed by 64 individuals (79% of individuals selecting other than none).
+Statewide, use of screened bottom board was listed by 64 individuals (79% of individuals selecting other than none).
 They had a 33% loss level.
 The best survival choices were requeening with hygienic stock by 4 individuals (20% loss) and brood cycle interruption (11 individuals had a 24% loss).
 The use of the remaining seven selections are shown in Figure 11; number of individuals in (), bar length represents average loss level of those individuals using each method.
 Those to left of the green dashed line had better than average survival.